Prescriptions

 • Detail exactly the strengths

-• Indicate if you intend to collect your prescriptions from the surgery (indicate which site) or a chemist.
+• Say if you will collect your prescription from the surgery (and which site) or from a pharmacy.

-• Allow 2 working days for your prescription to be processed
+• Please allow 2 working days for us to process your prescription.

 Pharmacy services